BaileyEE/Pink-Buckle-Project/.ipynb_checkpoints/README-checkpoint.md

 I was considering out crossing a cutting bred mare to a barrel racing sire.
 Pink Buckle Eligible foals are in demand.
 I had an intuitive understanding of the results because I've grown up around the events, and had several friends with horses running in the futurity.

-Files

-PDFResults_to_CSV.ipynb is the conversion from PDF to a messy CSV format.